matrix-org/synapse/docs/turn-howto.md

     connect to arbitrary endpoints without having gone through a CAPTCHA or similar to register a real account.

-As an example, here is the relevant section of the config file for matrix.org:
+As an example, here is the relevant section of the config file for matrix.org.
+The turn_uris are appropriate for TURN servers listening on the default ports, with no TLS.

     turn_uris: [ "turn:turn.matrix.org:3478?transport=udp", "turn:turn.matrix.org:3478?transport=tcp" ]
     turn_shared_secret: n0t4ctuAllymatr1Xd0TorgSshar3d5ecret4obvIousreAsons
     turn_user_lifetime: 86400000
     turn_allow_guests: True

-After updating the homeserver configuration, you must restart synapse:
+After updating the homeserver configuration, you must restart synapse.

-    cd /where/you/run/synapse
-    ./synctl restart

 ..and your Home Server now supports VoIP relaying!